 - c.
-The targeted open-ended UCIs/UCITS: those funds are included solely when all the following conditions are met: - They are at least classified as article 8 funds according to Regulation (EU) 2019/2088 ("SFDR Level I"); - They consider principal adverse impacts of its investment decisions on sustainability factors; and - Their minimum percentage of sustainable investments is equal or higher than NEF Ethical Balanced Conservative.
+The targeted open-ended UCIs/UCITS: those funds are included solely when all the following conditions are met: - They are at least classified as article 8 funds according to Regulation (EU) 2019/2088 ("SFDR Level I"); - They consider principal adverse impacts of its investment decisions on sustainability factors; and - Their minimum percentage of sustainable investments is equal or higher than the Sub-Fund.